closed-loop-ai/closedloop-cli/docs/CLI_COMMANDS.md

-# ClosedLoop CLI Commands Reference
+# ClosedLoop AI CLI Commands Reference

 Complete reference for all CLI commands, parameters, and user experience.